Clinic Resource Manual

 Sponsorship

-This program is an independent national network with the support of our corporate sponsors.
+This program is an independent national network with initial support from SmithKline Beecham Pharma and Hoffmann-La Roche and ongoing support from our corporate partners.

 The impetus for the program came from Cardiology Physicians and Nurses from across Canada who envisioned the need for a common and comprehensive approach to the current management of patients with HF.